gpuweb/gpuweb/design/ErrorHandling.md

 # Error Handling

-The simplest design for error handling would be to do it synchronously, for example with Javascript exceptions and object creation returning `null`.
+The simplest design for error handling would be synchronous, for example with Javascript exceptions.
-However, this would introduce a lot of synchronization points for multi-threaded/multi-process WebGPU implementations, making it too slow to be useful.
+However, this would introduce a lot of round-trip synchronization points for multi-threaded/multi-process WebGPU implementations, making it too slow to be useful.

 There are a number of cases that developers or applications need error handling for: